Elihu Root: Military reforms

 A Bob Satterfield cartoon depicts the forced retirement of Commanding General Nelson A. Miles.

 At Root's appointment, the Department of War had a public reputation for inefficiency, corruption, and scandals which had characterized Alger's tenure and the war.
 His immediate focus was reforming military administration, which he viewed as a prerequisite for success in territorial administration or any future military campaign.
 Though the United States had just completed a successful, brief military campaign against Spain, its officer corps was still organized on peacetime terms; Root set about permanently placing the United States military on a war footing.
 Root worked closely with Adjutant General Henry Clark Corbin and William Harding Carter.

 His chief obstacle was Commanding General of the Army Nelson A. Miles; the offices of Commanding General and Secretary of War had long been engaged in a power struggle, and Root's reforms would directly implicate Miles's authority.
 Root proposed the establishment of a General Staff led by the office of Chief of Staff of the United States Army.
 The Chief of Staff was to be a general officer of the Army answerable directly to the Secretary of War and the President.
 The Chief of Staff would carry out the Secretary's instructions and supervise discipline and maneuvers.
-The reorganization was accomplished by an act of Congress passed on February 14, 1903.
+The reorganization was accomplished by the Efficiency in Militia Act of 1903 (Dick Act).
 Root also changed the procedures for promotions and also devised the principle of rotating officers from staff to line.
 Working with Secretary of the Navy William Henry Moody, Root established closer coordination between the Army and Navy, including the establishment of a joint board under General Orders No. 107.

 Root also sought to enhance military training.
-To that end, he enlarged the United States Military Academy and established the U.S. Army War College and additional training posts, especially Fort Leavenworth.
+To that end, he enlarged the United States Military Academy, established the U.S. Army War College, U.S. Army Command and General Staff College, and U.S. Army General Staff, and additional training posts, especially Fort Leavenworth.
 He likewise provided for additional National Guard officer training programs at Fort Leavenworth for those volunteer officers who had shown capacity during the Spanish–American War; per Root's instructions, the National Guard would also be equipped with the same arms as the regular army and examinations would be administered to qualify members for higher command.